Board Members

 Eric King

-Digital Media & Newsletter
+Digital Media, Webmaster, Newsletter

 Growing up in Southern California, cars have always been a part of my life.
 My passion for automobiles truly ignited during my high school years.
 I often attended car shows and cruised along Pacific Coast Highway, exploring Newport, Huntington, and Laguna Beach to admire the exotic cars of the era.
 On occasion, with some extra time, I would swing by the Road & Track offices in Newport Beach, eager to see what gems might be parked outside.